trailofbits/challenge-tasks/README.md

   $ sudo systemctl status x11vnc
 ```

-From your own machine, you should now be able to make the ssh tunnel to connect to the x11vnc server on your Coder instance:
+From your own machine, you should now be able to make the ssh tunnel to connect to a new X session via the x11vnc server on your Coder instance:

 ```shell-script
   ssh -t -L 5900:127.0.0.1:5900 <YOURUSERNAME>@coder.<YOURINSTANCENAME> 'x11vnc -localhost -create -display :0'